revbayes/revbayes.github.io/tutorials/coalescent/heterochronous.md

 ~~~

 Now, we add some monitors.
-The `mndModel` monitor keeps track of all model parameters and thus is written into our main `.log` file.
+The `mnModel` monitor keeps track of all model parameters and thus is written into our main `.log` file.
 With `mnFile`, you can keep track of the trees or parameters that you would like to keep in an extra file.
 `mnScreen` is responsible for having output printed directly to your screen.
 This output will not per se be saved in a file.